TILDEN – All throughout Tilden, you could hear the sounds of chainsaws.

-Saturday was day one of the clean-up and already the tree dump has one of the biggest piles of debris Duane Warneke the tree dump supervisor has every seen.
+Saturday was day one of the clean-up and already the tree dump has one of the biggest piles of debris Duane Warneke the tree dump supervisor has ever seen.

-During a normal week, the dump sees about 23-30 loads, but Duane says Saturday that number went up.
+During a typical week, the dump sees about 23-30 loads, but Duane says Saturday that number went up.